 Using tallow for skincare is becoming commonplace as people seek more natural alternatives to apply to their bodies, instead of chemical-laded manufactured products.
 Tallow is extremely moisturizing and gentle enough for even the most sensitive skin.
 Give it a try, your skin will thank you!

 This recipe uses tallow rendered from goats on our farm, but any type of tallow will work.
 Tallow is made from rendering the fat from a ruminant animal.
 Ruminants include cattle, sheep, goats, and deer which all have a four-chambered stomach and chew cud.
-I used the leaf fat from around the animal’s kidneys because it provides the most pure and odorless tallow upon rendering.
-For directions on how to render tallow on a stovetop, click here to read my article.
+I use suet or the fat from around the animal’s kidneys because it provides the most pure and odorless tallow upon rendering.
+For directions on how to wet render tallow on a stovetop, click here to read my article.
+If you want to dry render tallow in a slow cooker (my preferred method), click here to review the steps.

 Solid Tallow Balm Versus Whipped Tallow Balm